awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-server-certificates.rst

 ===========================

-To list your server certificates, call the |iamclient|'s :methodname:`listServerCertificates` method with a :aws-java-class-prev:`ListServerCertificatesRequest
+To list your server certificates, call the |iamclient|'s :methodname:`listServerCertificates` method with a :aws-java-class:`ListServerCertificatesRequest
 <services/iam/model/ListServerCertificatesRequest>`.
 It returns a
-:aws-java-class-prev:`ListServerCertificatesResponse
+:aws-java-class:`ListServerCertificatesResponse
 <services/iam/model/ListServerCertificatesResponse>`.

-Call the returned :classname:`ListServerCertificateResponse` object's :methodname:`serverCertificateMetadataList` method to get a list of :aws-java-class-prev:`ServerCertificateMetadata
+Call the returned :classname:`ListServerCertificateResponse` object's :methodname:`serverCertificateMetadataList` method to get a list of :aws-java-class:`ServerCertificateMetadata
 <services/iam/model/ServerCertificateMetadata>` objects that you can use to get
 information about each certificate.